 The data sources for transport emissions were not changed, although the present work provides explicit bases here.
 An adjustment of the BioEm model at this point would be extremely complex, however.
 It could not be done due to the time schedule of the project.
 Therefore, this is based on various data sources that were used by the authors of the RED II typical values.
-They also largely correspond to the data basis of the IEC (2020), but supplemented by the non-GHG emissions.
+They also largely correspond to the data basis of the JEC (2020), but supplemented by the non-GHG emissions.

-The EcoTransIT World GHG emission factors are also used in the ISO 14083, they are shown in Table 51 together with the lower heating values, densities and fossil CO2 emissions.
+The EcoTransIT World GHG emission factors are also used in the ISO 14083, they are shown in Table 56 together with the lower heating values and densities.